 If you are a Georgia Power customer, you can get up to a $250 rebate for attic insulation upgrades through Georgia Power’s Home Energy Improvement Program (HEIP).
 There are also other rebates available for duct sealing, smart thermostats, and other efficiency measures.
 Local electric membership co-ops and municipal utilities may also offer additional energy savings and incentives.
-You can combine these utility rebates with state and federal offers for maximum savings.
+You can combine these utility rebates with other state and local offers for maximum savings.

 Insulation and air sealing upgrades can cut your energy bills by up to 15% and usually pay for themselves in a few years.